top of page

-Every year on St. Patrick’s Day, people talk about LUCK.
+Every year on St. Patrick’s Day, we hear a lot about LUCK.

-It’s a fun narrative when we are talking about holidays, especially when the little green leprechauns visit our home and it becomes my kids’ main topic of conversation for weeks to come!
+It’s a fun narrative during holidays, especially when little green leprechauns visit our homes.
+My kids talk about it for weeks!

-Even strong organizations with thoughtful hiring processes sometimes find themselves wondering:
+Even strong organizations with thoughtful hiring processes sometimes wonder:

 Will this person really succeed here?